How To Run A Twitter / X Contest

 Find out everything you need to know about how you can draw contest winners with Gleam.

-Once you've chosen your winner you'll need to publicly announce who it is and congratulate them for their victory.
 In the immediate aftermath of your contest you don't want to neglect the other entrants, so consider using your announcement as an opportunity to offer all your users a bonus reward or promote your other upcoming contests.

 You Might Also Like